Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers, working closely with designers to bring their designs to reality.
+- Built and installed custom cabinets for residential customers and designers, working closely to bring their ideas to reality.

-- Completed multiple renovation projects within specified timeframes while maintaining the highest quality standards.
+- Completed multiple renovation projects within specified timeframes and still maintained high-quality standards.

-- Collaborated with other tradespeople on construction sites to ensure smooth workflow and adherence to deadlines on projects.
+- Collaborated with other tradespeople on construction sites to ensure smooth work flow and respect for project deadlines.

 5. Education

-In this section, list your education background that is related to carpentry.
-Include the name of your institution, degree/diploma obtained (if relevant), and the year of completion.
+Then, write about your education and experience related to carpentry.
+Include the name of the institution, the degree/diploma you received (if relevant) and the date of your completion.

 Example: